Subtleties in the pseudomodes formalism: Few-Mode Fitting

 \section{Few-Mode Fitting}

 While determining the effective spectral density due to a particular pseudomode configuration is fairly straightforward, what we generally want to do is the reverse process: start with a bath with a known spectral density and determine the pseudomode parameters that best model that bath.
-Specifically, we wish to choose the pseudomode parameters with the following goals: \begin{enumerate}[label=(\roman*)] \item The effective spectral density matrix $\Jeff(\omega)$ should closely match the true spectral density matrix $\Jaij(\omega)$. \item The couplings to the residual baths should be as small as possible, to justify the use of a local master equation approach to describe them. \item The number of pseudomodes used should be as low as possible to make the problem more amenable to computer simulations. \end{enumerate} Items (ii) and (iii) exist somewhat in conflict, since if the $\Jaij$ are not sharply peaked then the fewer pseudomodes we use, the larger the couplings between those pseudomodes and the residual baths will be.
+Specifically, we wish to choose the pseudomode parameters with the following goals: \begin{enumerate}[label=(\roman*)] \item The effective spectral density matrix $\Jeff(\omega)$ should closely match the true spectral density matrix $\Jaij(\omega)$. \item The number of pseudomodes used should be as low as possible to make the problem more amenable to computer simulations. \end{enumerate}

-Depending on whether we prioritize (ii) or (iii) more highly, two approaches exist.
-If we prioritize using a small number of modes, as is most common, we first perform a fit to the memory kernel and then try to find pseudomode parameters that give the correct amplitudes.
-This procedure is discussed in the remainder of this section.
-If instead we are willing to use a large number of pseudomodes to ensure the residual bath couplings will be small, one option is to proceed similarly to Refs.~\cite{brenes2020a, lacerda2023b, lacerda2024, bettmann2025} as described in section~\ref{sec:mesofitting}.
+Depending on how strongly we prioritize (ii), multiple approaches exist.
+While most approaches prioritize using a small number of modes, if instead we are willing to use a large number of pseudomodes, one option is to proceed similarly to Refs.~\cite{brenes2020a, lacerda2023b, lacerda2024, bettmann2025} as described in section~\ref{sec:mesofitting}.
+In the remainder of this section, we focus on few-mode fitting.
 We will assume a diagonalizable configuration for this section where not otherwise specified.
 Thus, the effective memory kernel is given by~\eqref{eqn:Xeff_diagonalizable} and the effective spectral density is given by~\eqref{eqn:Jeff_diagonalizable}.

+The most common approach to few-mode fitting is to first fit the memory kernel in terms of the parameters $\kappa_{\alpha k,ij},\varepsilon_{\alpha k},\gamma_{\alpha k}$, and then to try to choose pseudomode parameters $\Lambda,\Gamma,\zeta$ that give rise to the same effective memory kernel.
+We focus on this method.
+One might alternately choose to fit the correlation functions~\eqref{eqn:correlations_basic} (or their Fourier transforms), thus encoding the temperatures and chemical potentials of the original baths into the pseudomode parameters, rather than the residual baths~\cite{pleasance2020a,menczel2024a}.
+Few-mode fitting has also been performed by brute-force optimization over the pseudomode parameters without first fitting the memory kernel~\cite{feist2020,medina2021,sanchez-barquilla2022}; doing so guarantees a fit with physical pseudomode parameters \editt{(i.e, $\Gamma>0$)}, which we shall see is not always guaranteed otherwise, but is much less efficient computationally.
+A third method was recently proposed in Ref.~\cite{huang2025}, which instead maps~\eqref{eqn:Jeff} onto the so-called control-theoretic realization problem~\cite{mayo2007, antoulas1986}\editt{ and also guarantees a fit with physical pseudomode parameters}.